arpanjha234/competitive-programming/readme.md

 # ⚙️ Competitive Programming

-A curated collection of solved problems, templates, and utility scripts built over consistent practice and contests.
+A curated collection of solved problems, templates, and utility scripts built over time.
 This repository is designed for **speed, recall, and scale**.
 It’s a personal engineering toolkit for competitive programming.